 This is LG's most affordable OLED, and while that inevitably means it lacks some of the features of its more expensive stablemates, LG hasn't cut corners when it comes to picture quality.
 The OLED panel here is very impressive with bright whites, deep blacks and excellent contrast.
 As you'd expect the HDR support, like other LGs, includes Dolby Vision.

 In our tests we found that the A2 lived up to LG’s claim of “near-infinite” contrast, delivering deep blacks, along with eye-catching highlights.
 We measured 524 nits maximum light output in the Standard (HDR) picture mode, 542 nits in Vivid, and 526 nits in Filmmaker mode.

-So where have the corners been cut?
-The speakers are weedier than in the more expensive models, and while we could hear dialogue okay we found ourselves really wanting one of the best soundbars for action scenes in movies and TV shows.
-And while there's Dolby Atmos support here it's only two-channel with the LG's downfiring speakers.
-Attach a soundbar, though, and you can get impressive 5.1.2-channel upmixing from stereo sources.
+Unfortunately, the speakers are weedier than in the more expensive models, and while we could hear dialogue okay we found ourselves wanting more oomph for action scenes in movies and TV shows.

 For gamers, the A2 lacks the HDMI 2.1 ports you'll find in the higher-spec models: it does have auto low latency mode (AllM) but the display is 60Hz, not 120Hz, and there aren't the HDMI 2.1 gaming features such as variable refresh rates.
 However those features are really for the most intense gamers; if you're the kind of player who isn't playing competitive e-sports then it's perfectly fine for the likes of Fortnite.